Bull (surname)

-In addition to people bearing "Bull" as an Old World-derived surname, "Bull" has been part of the names of some Native Americans.
-Some of them bear it as part of a traditional name of their respective cultures.
+In addition to people bearing "Bull" as an Old World-derived surname, "Bull" has been part of the names of some Native Americans, in some cases as part of a traditional name of their respective cultures.
 Some of these, and some others, either have borne it as part of a legal surname or (with or without their assent) been treated as bearing it.

 Those bearing Bull as a surname include: